TjWheeler/LightVx/README.md

 **Creating your own validator**

 Create a class and inherit `ValidatorBase`.
 The only method you need to implement is `Validate`.
 There are some base methods that will make it easy to validate using Regular Expressions.
-Here's an example of one of the build in validators.
+Here's an example of one of the built in validators.

 ```
     /// <summary>